 Cole, Tanya A. "Fishing aid for wheelchair recreation."
 98-WA/DE-14.

-In general, start with a title search using the division abbreviation.
+In general, to find a paper format ASME document, start with a title search using the division abbreviation.
 If that doesn't work, use a keyword search of the division name along with asme.
-If that doesn't work, there's a possibility that papers before 2003 are contained in the bound proceedings at TJ7 A4.
+If that doesn't work, there's a possibility that the papers before 2002 are contained in the bound proceedings at TJ7 A4.

 Reference sheet pages' text and linked PDFs by Virginia Tech Libraries is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.